rojo-rbx/rojo.space/docs/headless-api.md

 ```Lua
 Rojo:ConnectAsync(host: string?, port: string?): void
 ```
-Attempts to connect Rojo to the given host & port.
-Same behavior as the user clicking the Connect button (sync locking, etc, all behave the same).
+Attempts to connect Rojo to the given host and port.
+Same behavior as the user clicking the Connect button (sync locking, etc., all behave the same).

 ```Lua
 Rojo:DisconnectAsync(): void